Comyns Berkeley: Career

 Berkeley's clinical training was undertaking at Middlesex Hospital in 1888, achieving his MB in 1892.
-Berleley's first house appointments were at the Royal Brompton Hospital and the Hospital for Sick Children.
+Berkeley's first house appointments were at the Royal Brompton Hospital and the Hospital for Sick Children.
 In 1895, Berkeley was appointed to the Chelsea Hospital for Women as a registrar and in 1897 was promoted to an assistant surgeon to Sir Henry Morris.

 In 1901, Berkeley moved back to Middlesex Hospital with an appointment as an obstetric registrar and tutor.
 Berkeley remained at Middlesex hospital for a number of years.
 In 1903 he was elected to the position of obstetric and gynaecological surgeon, i.e. as physician-accoucheur, a midwifery position to William A Duncan.
 In 1905, he was again promoted by election to the position of gynaecological surgeon in the Midwifery department and then in 1909 Berkley was elected again to a position of being a full member of staff.
 The importance of surgery and its apparent emphasis was reflected in titles of Berkeley and Booney in 1908, when Berkley took the title of surgeon and Booney took the title of assistant surgeon as opposed to the former physician and assistant physician.

 During his career he was also surgeon to City of London Maternity Hospital and the Chelsea Hospital for Women and consulting gynaecological surgeon to hospitals in Hornsey, Eltham and Clacton Hospitals and the London County Council Radium Centre in Lambeth.
+He was examiner in midwifery and diseases of women to many universities.

 Surgical career

 Berkley had a long collaboration with his friend, the surgeon Victor Bonney that started in 1898 when Booney was resident surgical officer, and Berkley was his senior as junior assistant surgeon at Chelsea Hospital for Women.
 Together they developed an operative treatment for cervical cancer during the first two decades of the 20th century.
 This collaboration would lead them to proving the Wertheim radical hysterectomy that was used to treat cervical cancer.
 By 1922, Booney reported that they had performed around 240 Wertlheim's operations.

-In 1911–12, Berkeley and the Middlesex hospital became associated with the use of new compound radium for the treatment of cervical cancer, in the search for treatments using the metal.
+In 1911–1912, Berkeley and the Middlesex hospital became associated with the use of new compound radium for the treatment of cervical cancer, in the search for treatments using the metal.
 He established a new clinic at Lambeth Hospital, becoming its director between 1928 and 1939.
 He had a strong administrative interest in promoting female health as the British representative to the League of Nations commission on radium, promoting reports on radium treatment for cervical cancer.
 Berkley also worked closely with the Ministry of Health, organising his departments investigation into mortality in childbirth.
 This produced reports in 1930 and 1932.